m4mmon/rp360xp-controller/README.md

 1. This part is about the connection to the device.
 You have to choose the appropriate serial port (it should be detected automatically).

 2. This part is about system settings.
 Some were not exposed in the original Windows Nexus software.
+You can export and import them.

 3. This is to perform full backups / restores.
 The program can use backups coming from Nexus.
 And the files created by the program can be used in Nexus too.